 Once we have M we then find the best rank preserving tone curves f().
 At this stage, only using M and f() we have a good approximation of the pipeline.
 Indeed, we argue that our construction of M and f() also incorporates, to a first order, gamut mapping.
-Now we adopt (Eqn 1b) and find a 125-parameter per channel LUT interpolation to reduce any remaining errors due to gamut mapping (higher order terms).
+Now we adopt (Eqn 1b) and find a 125-parameter per channel LUT to reduce any remaining errors due to gamut mapping (higher order terms).

-Below, we review radiometric calibration paying special attention to methods which adopt Eqns.
-1. Rank-based radiometric calibration is then described and is shown to provide leading performance on a public dataset.
-Finally, an application of one-shot radiometric calibration without the access to raw is shown.
+In Section 2, we review radiometric calibration paying special attention to methods which adopt Eqns.
+1. Rank-based radiometric calibration is described in Section 3 and is shown to provide leading performance on a public dataset in Section 4.
+An application of one-shot radiometric calibration without the access to raw is shown in Section 5.
+The paper concludes in Section 6.